-(c) Based on past investment activities by City and Other Parties, the real aim of the Large-scale Purchase Actions, etc. by City and Other Parties is considered to exit by making the Company conduct an excessively large-scale tender offer by an issuer at the expense of the improvement of the Company's medium- to long-term corporate value, in order to pursue only their own short-term interests whereby City Index Eleventh engaged in transactions involving the splitting of considerable portions of the businesses and assets of a target company, acquiring those portions itself, and selling the remaining portions (a transaction similar to a "bust-up acquisition") and also actual investments whereby City and Other Parties purchased large numbers of shares of target companies in and outside markets, pressured target companies (in some cases, caused target companies to make withdrawals from their reserves to secure funds), caused target companies to conduct significantly large-scale tender offers by issuers at premium prices, and sold the shares held by City and Other Parties.
+(c) Based on past investment activities by City and Other Parties, the real aim of the Large-scale Purchase Actions, etc. by City and Other Parties is considered to exit by making the Company conduct an excessively large-scale tender offer by an issuer at the expense of the improvement of the Company's medium- to long-term corporate value, in order to pursue only their own short-term interests

+As indicated in the Exhibit, past investments by City and Other Parties include numerous actual investments whereby City Index Eleventh engaged in transactions involving the splitting of considerable portions of the businesses and assets of a target company, acquiring those portions itself, and selling the remaining portions (a transaction similar to a "bust-up acquisition") and also actual investments whereby City and Other Parties purchased large numbers of shares of target companies in and outside markets, pressured target companies (in some cases, caused target companies to make withdrawals from their reserves to secure funds), caused target companies to conduct significantly large-scale tender offers by issuers at premium prices, and sold the shares held by City and Other Parties.
 These typical exit methods of City and Other Parties are contrary to the investment policy of investors who have signed Japan's Stewardship Code, of which the aim is to promote the improvement of corporate value or continued growth of investment target companies through dialogue (although City and Other Parties are not signatories to the code).
 From these past investments activities, it is considered that City and Other Parties' investment methods are characterized by their pursuit of maximizing only their own profits in the short-term, regardless of whether or not the corporate value of the investee and the common interests of its shareholders will be enhanced.